naoyama88/Laravel-Scraping-LineApi/readme.md

     - You can get job information posted on jpcanada as soon as possible

 ## For developers

+### ----Now This is not working anymore----

+#### why
+- Every developer could send push message using LINE API only for 1000 times in a month.
+- I didn't know that until this app stopped sending message because of the limit.

+#### what I could've done
+- There ware three or more way to keep this app working.
+Here are the example below.
+    - Change the cycle of sending message (Like 1 in 2 days)
+    - Make a limit of user(I could have 50 users, but limit can cut number of users like only 2 people)
+    - Register the Unlimited LINE Developer account (This is the worst because I didn't have plan to make money using this app)

+#### what I learned
+- Read the documentation of the API before something you try.

 ### What I use
 - heroku (free)